prominenceai/deepstream-services-library/docs/overview.md

 ---

 ## DSL Initialization
 The library is automatically initialized on **any** first call to DSL.
 There is no explicit init or deint service.
-DSL will initialize GStreamer at this time, unless the calling application has already done so.
+DSL will initialize GStreamer at this time unless the calling application has already done so.

 <br>